halolimat/LNEx/README.md

  - Install LNEx as follows:
    - cd LNEx
    - python setup.py install

- - Install all the requirements and test your installation and the elasticsearch index:
-   - ./Makefile

 Now, you can start using LNEx to spot locations in tweets.